 Step 12: Enjoy your soap!
 It makes a great gift for family and friends too!

 Want more soap making inspiration?
-Be sure to sign up HERE for my newsletter, so you can get my latest soap ideas, herbal projects and other DIY recipes sent straight to your inbox each month!
+Subscribe to my newsletter & receive my latest natural soap ideas, herbal projects, and other DIY recipes sent straight to your inbox two to four times month!

 You may also like:

 This blog contains affiliate links to Amazon, Mountain Rose Herbs and Bramble Berry.
 That means if you click on one and make a purchase, I earn a small commission for sending a customer their way.
 This doesn’t cost you any extra, but does help to support my blog and lets me keep doing what I do.
 Thank you!